Khushi2004Shrivastava/TO-DO-LIST/README.md

 A simple and intuitive to-do list web application built using HTML, CSS, and JavaScript from the scratch.
 Manage your daily tasks efficiently with this easy-to-use interface.

-Check out the live demo [here](https://your-demo-link.com).

-git lfs track "video.mp4"
+check out few of the images of the project

 <div align="center">